mingxlab/tackling-imbalance-virus-host-prediction/README.md

 We provide a data file ``overall_database.csv`` that was used in the experiments performed in our paper.
 You can continue to use this file, or use your own data file, as long as it is in the same dataset format as ours.
 Run `python make_dataset.py`, and train, val, test files for sequence and  label will be generated in the default archive.

+The `dataDeal` directory contains the algorithms used to dealing with sequence length imbalance.
+It will be specified and called in the model training and testing step.

 ### Train model

 `cd train  `